rossta/rossta.github.com/source/blog/2016-04-16-using-webpack-with-middleman.html.md

 This is not a full Webpack tutorial, but it worth noting we can use Webpack to do:

 __Transpile from ES2015 syntax__.
 We can pull in Babel dependencies and desired presets from `npm` and declare `loaders` in Webpack config to customize the compilation stages.
-This meant I was able to rewrite much of my custom JavaScript from ES5 to ES2015.
+This meant I was able to rewrite much of my custom JavaScript from ES5 to ES2015 and replace Sprocket-style require comments with executable `import` statements.

 ```sh
 $ npm install --save-dev babel babel-loader babel-preset-es2015 babel-preset-stage-0